Triangle Centers

 Orthocenter

-Draw a line (called the "altitude") at right angles to a side and going through the opposite corner.
+Draw a line segment (called the "altitude") at right angles to a side that goes to the opposite corner.
 Where all three lines intersect is the "orthocenter": |